 What are exception appeals?

-When the director reviews an allocation, reallocation, alleged violation of civil service laws or rules, or remedial action, the director’s review is the initial step of the appeal process.
+When the director reviews an allocation, reallocation, or remedial action, the director’s review is the initial step of the appeal process.
 After the director issues a decision, either party may file written exceptions to the Board if they disagree with something in the director’s decision.

 When the Board assigns an appeal for hearing before a hearing officer, the hearing officer issues either a final or a recommended decision.
 When the hearing officer issues a recommended decision, either party may file written exceptions to the Board if they disagree with something in the hearing officer’s decision.